Al Leiter: Personal life

-Leiter is of Austrian, Czech and British descent.
-He and his wife Lori have four children: three daughters, Lindsay, Carly and Katelyn, and one son, Jack (who made his MLB debut with the Texas Rangers in 2024).
-His brother, Kurt, played in the Baltimore Orioles organization and reached as high as Double-A. Another brother, Mark Leiter, pitched 11 seasons in the Majors.
-His nephew Mark Leiter Jr. is also a professional baseball pitcher, making Mark Sr. and Al the first brothers to play in Major League Baseball who also had sons play in the Majors.
+Leiter is of Austrian, Czech, and British descent.
+His wife Lori and he have four children - daughters, Lindsay, Carly and Katelyn, and son Jack (who made his MLB debut with the Texas Rangers in 2024).
+His brother, Kurt, played in the Baltimore Orioles organization and reached as high as Double-A. Another brother, Mark Leiter, pitched 11 seasons in MLB.
+His nephew, Mark Leiter Jr., is also a professional baseball pitcher, making Mark Sr. and Al the first brothers to play in MLB who also had sons play in the league.